hmr9162-droid/MIAP-ZIM-Project/README.md

 * [Zibliography](https://github.com/hmr9162-droid/ZimSum#%E1%B4%A2%C9%AA%CA%99%CA%9F%C9%AA%E1%B4%8F%C9%A2%CA%80%E1%B4%80%E1%B4%98%CA%9C%CA%8F)

-## ᴘʀᴏᴊᴇᴄᴛ ᴅᴇꜱᴄʀɪᴘᴛɪᴏɴ
+## Project Description
-+ Our project aims to highlight the strengths and weaknesses of the `zim` container format, compared to `warc`, the existing web archiving standard.

-+ We've run crawls on [FFmprovisr](https://amiaopensource.github.io/ffmprovisr/), an FFmpeg resource, and archived the site as both ffmprovisr.zim and ffmprovisr.warc.

-+ By comparing key features, we may help inform archivists who have an interest in utilizing the `zim` format for their projects.

 <br>

-## ᴡʜʏ ᴢɪᴍ?
+## Why `.zim`?

 *The preservation of web resources, like a Github repository, for offline access may prove to be an important skill for digital archivists.
-The `zim` format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
-Additionally, `zim` enables fulltext search; thus, any personal library can function like an offline search engine.*
+The `.zim` format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
+Additionally, `.zim` enables fulltext search; thus, any personal library can function like an offline search engine.*

 *Together, the [Kiwix](https://github.com/kiwix) and [OpenZim](https://github.com/openzim) projects have utilized the format to make resources like Wikipedia, Project Gutenberg, Stack Exchange and Ask Ubuntu, accesible and searchable.
 These open source tools have led to many indvidual archive projects.
-In 2025, a `zim` of [cdc.gov](https://archive.org/details/www.cdc.gov_en_all_novid_2025-01) was contributed to Internet Archive 🏛.*
+In 2025, a `.zim` of [cdc.gov](https://archive.org/details/www.cdc.gov_en_all_novid_2025-01) was contributed to Internet Archive 🏛.*

-By compiling a URL source into an offline-accessible format, `zim` may be particularly useful for archivists and librarians encountering:
+By compiling a URL source into an offline-accessible format, `.zim` may be particularly useful for archivists and librarians encountering:

 + little or no internet access
 + limited electricity (online browsing drains power!)